scieloorg/kernel_to_webiste/README.md

 nginx
 README.md

-# Create a .env.prod file (and add to it the necessary environment variables)
+# Create a dotenv file (and add to it the necessary environment variables - see List of environmental variables)
 touch .env.prod

 # Build image and start the services